ericnormand/squarepeg/README.md

 clj-peg is a library for defining PEGs.
 PEG stands for Parsing Expression Grammar.

-The library defines a set of parser combinators and a dsl for creating rules.
+The library defines a set of parser combinator creating rules.

 Parsers created with clj-peg are data-structure agnostic.
 They can operate on any seq and on any data type in the seq.
 The parsers can be